Become a Volunteer

 Prerequisites for Becoming an Animal Therapy Team

-In order to become an animal therapy team, you and your pet must be trained according to the Pet Partner standards established by the Delta Society, and your pet must pass their nationally recognized skills/aptitude test.
+In order to become an animal therapy team, you and your pet must pass nationally recognized basic and therapy skills test.
 To prepare them for training and the examination, we recommend you expose your pet to different environments and people of all ages and ethnicities—and do it often!
 A therapy pet should love interacting with all sorts of people and be comfortable in many types of settings.
 You may also want to take an additional obedience class if it has been a while since your last one—you can never be too prepared!

-Please note the following prerequisites and qualifications to beginning training with Tallahassee Memorial Animal Therapy Program:
+Please note the following prerequisites and qualifications to begin training with the Tallahassee Memorial Animal Therapy Program:

 - Animal must be 1 year of age.
 Pocket animals (ex. rabbits, guinea pigs, etc.) must be at least six month old to participate.

-- Your pet must be a domesticated animal species and at least one year of age and free from parasites, disease and infection.
-Pocket animals must be at least six months old to participate.
+- Your pet must be a domesticated animal species and free from parasites, disease and infection.

 - You must have owned your pet for at least six months prior to the start of your training.